Pentagon's new blood-tracking system is a bust

-NEW YORK A U.S. Defense Department system for tracking and helping speed blood supplies to combat field hospitals does not work, threatening to cause blood shortages for wounded soldiers, according to a Defense Department Inspector General report.
+NEW YORK A U.S. Defence Department system for tracking and helping speed blood supplies to combat field hospitals does not work, threatening to cause blood shortages for wounded soldiers, according to a Defence Department Inspector General report.

-The Theater Blood Application, introduced in 2011, is now in use at more than 249 sites, Defense Health Agency spokesman Kevin Dwyer said.
+The Theater Blood Application, introduced in 2011, is now in use at more than 249 sites, Defence Health Agency spokesman Kevin Dwyer said.

 The Inspector General’s report, dated July 17, 2015, and released last week, said the system was built to faulty specifications.
 As a result, it said, the system does not meet basic needs for “a blood-tracking tool to ensure accurate blood inventory, patient safety, and deliver high quality products to support the warfighter.”